hunterkepley/UNRAY-Lua/README.md

 SetPlayerWalkSpeed(Number) -- Pass a number in to change the player's walk speed PlayerWalkSpeed() -- Returns the player's current walk speed

+SetPlayerRunSpeed(Number) -- Pass a number in to change the player's run speed PlayerRunSpeed() -- Returns the player's current run speed

 SetGunFireSpeed(Number) -- Pass a number in to change the player's gun fire speed GunFireSpeed() -- Returns the player's gun fire speed